karanpratapsingh/learn-go/README.md

 **map literal**

-Another way is using map literal.
+Another way is using a map literal.

 ```go
 func main() {